enjoyneering/DFPlayer/README.md

 - micro SD, card up to 32GB (FAT16, FAT32)
 - USB-Disk, up to 32GB (FAT16, FAT32)
 - supports up to 100 folders, each folder can be assigned to 001..255 songs
-- built-in 3W mono amplifier, MD8002 AB-Class
+- built-in 3W mono amplifier, NS8002 AB-Class with standby function
 - UART to communicate

 NOTE: